ImageMagick/Usage-Markdown/morphology/index.md

 Using a '`Chebyshev`' distance measure, the final distance of a pixel is the largest X or Y value to the closest edge.
 However as the diagonal distance is only 1 unit, the maximum distance within an image is usually smaller than you would expect.

-Lets generate a 'distance gradient' using this kernel 'metric'.
+Let's generate a 'distance gradient' using this kernel 'metric'.
-However so we can see what is going on lets use a slower '`Iterative Distance`' morphology method using a infinite iteration count.
+However so we can see what is going on let's use a slower '`Iterative Distance`' morphology method using an infinite iteration count.

 ~~~{data-capture-err=chebyshev_gradient.txt}
 convert man.gif -threshold 50% +depth \